-As mentioned in the opening, the name sea moss has been applied to different types of seaweed.
+As mentioned in the opening, the name Sea Moss has been applied to different types of seaweed.
 Through marketing and advertising we have lost a dimension of the truth in this matter.
-What is known as sea moss is actually a completely different thing to Chondrus Crispus.
+What is known as Sea Moss is actually a completely different thing to Chondrus Crispus.

-Being a generic term, what Sebi was originally talking about as a species was not Chondrus Crispus.
+With Sea Moss being a generic term, what Dr. Sebi was talking about as a species was not Chondrus Crispus.
 Did you take a look at the video above?

 Why is most Sea Moss Golden or White?

-Due to a range of factors (too many to go into here), Seaweed Farmers and companies involved in the harvesting and processing of sea moss opted to treat their crops before putting them on the market.
+Due to a range of factors (too many to go into here), Seaweed Farmers and companies involved in the harvesting and processing of Sea Moss opted to treat their crops before putting them on the market.

-Before Sun Bleaching
+Sun Bleaching Sea Moss

-Once the cover is removed, it then dries further, which locks in any tonal or color variations.
-A solid color that runs through your sea moss isn’t a bad thing.
+A solid colour that runs through your Sea Moss isn’t a bad thing.
 It may have been a consistently sun-bleached plant.
-If it is very white, like paper, then it’s probably been chemically bleached.
+If it is very white, like cotton wool or paper, then it’s probably been chemically bleached.

 Even though this isn’t necessarily key to knowing how to spot fake Sea Moss, it will help you.